 - Please ask Kevin Hsu to order office supplies from UT Market.
 See office supplies for more information.
 Furniture and equipment must be purchased with the Procard.
 Please see Julie Kniseley for Procard purchases.

 - Due to ownership, warranty, and licensing issues, all computer hardware and software purchases must receive prior approval and be acquired through a purchase order (see Kevin Hsu or Julie Kniseley) or, in certain cases, with the Procard.
 Please see Julie Kniseley for Procard purchases.
 See the Adminstrative and Academic Resources page for more information.

 - University employees are exempt from Texas sales tax if a purchase is made for University purposes.
 Faculty and staff are highly encouraged to utilize this status as sales tax is not reimbursable.
 The Tax Exemption Certificate is available here.
 Present the certificate to the vendor for University related expenses to claim the exemption.
 No reimbursements will be given for any Texas State sales tax for approved purchases on department funding.

-If acquiring a professional service (eg, book indexing, speaking engagement, etc), prior to the rendering of service, faculty must submit:
+If acquiring a professional service (eg, speaking engagement, book indexing, transcription, etc), prior to the rendering of service, faculty must submit:

-- The COLA online Professional Services Payment Questionnaire/PSPQ to CBS Group 1, and
+- A Professional Services Payment Questionnaire (PSPQ) to CBS Group 1, and

-- If using the party for the first time through UT Austin, have the party performing the service complete the Payee Information Form/PIF (designating him/herself as an individual), and submit it along with a clear scan/photo or copy of his/her government-issued photo ID (if individual or sole proprietor) to CBS Group 1 by fax (512-232-4220) or upload (please email email@example.com so they can expect it.
+- If using the party for the first time through UT Austin, have them complete and manually sign a Payee Information Form (PIF) and submit it with a copy or scan/photo of a government-issued photo ID (if individual or sole proprietor) to CBS Group 1 by fax (512-232-4220) or upload (please email email@example.com so they can expect it.
 The party will typically designate themselves as an individual on the PIF.
 The party should put the faculty or the faculty's delegate as the department contact on the PIF.
 Emailed PIFs and IDs will not be accepted.
 This will be processed by CBS.

 Please contact CBS at email@example.com or see Kevin Hsu with any questions.